Genomon-Project/paplot-doc/info.rst

 .. attention::

- | There is no compatibility of the configuration files among different versions.
+ | There is no compatibility of the configuration files among various versions.
  | When updating, please use the configuration file of the corresponding version.

 v0.5.4